 Who Was A. Philip Randolph?

 A. Philip Randolph was a labor leader and social activist.
 During World War I, Randolph tried to unionize African American shipyard workers and elevator operators, and co-launched a magazine designed to encourage demand for higher wages.
 He later founded the Brotherhood of Sleeping Car Porters, which by 1937 would become the first official African American labor union.
 In the 1940s, Randolph's abilities as an organizer had grown to such lengths that he became the driving force in ending racial discrimination in government defense factories and desegregating the armed forces, both done via presidential decree.
 Becoming involved in additional civil rights work, he was a principal organizer of the 1963 March on Washington.

 Early Life and Background

 In 1913, Randolph married an intellectual Howard University graduate and beauty shop entrepreneur named Lucille Green, and shortly thereafter organized a drama society in Harlem known as Ye Friends of Shakespeare.
 He would play several roles in subsequent productions by the group.
 In 1917, during World War I, Randolph and Owen founded a political magazine, The Messenger.
-They began publishing articles calling for the inclusion of more blacks in the armed forces and war industry and demanding higher wages.
+They began publishing articles calling for the inclusion of more Black people in the armed forces and war industry and demanding higher wages.
 Randolph also tried to unionize African American shipyard workers in Virginia and elevator operators in New York City during this time.